chanchann/blog/_posts/2025-04-23-first-principle-indie-dev.md

 ### Artifact: Full-Stack AI Indie Development Plan

-# AI Word-Learning App Development Plan
+# Simple Example : AI Word-Learning App Development Plan

 ## Objective
 Build and launch an AI-powered word-learning app as an independent developer, targeting language learners with engaging, contextual features, using a full-stack approach to achieve entrepreneurial success.